jsiloto/deep-learning-course/2_pytorch_primer/README.md

 ### Pytorch Primer (30 min)

-Main libraries -> We are focusing on PyTorch

-By today you should:
+Objectives:
-- Know how to use pytorch
+- Know what is pytorch
-	- Get Script for pytorch loop
-	- Add new model
-	- Fix bug with topk
+- Have run and modified a pytorch training script
-	- Train a model (Give weights)
+- Train a neural network and observe the output
-	- Observe Output
+- Understand what is complexity in neural networks

 ### Model Complexity
+Many things can be used to describe complexity in deep neural networks: number of parameters, size in MB, number of FLOPS, number of activations, inference latency, training latency, energy consumption etc

+We will explore in `2_pytorch_primer/complexity.ipynb` the most common proxy: FLOPS But if you want to go ahead and look at `4_split_computing/latency.py` we will also explore inference latency.

-Designing Network Design Spaces - https://arxiv.org/abs/2003.13678
+Recommended reading: Designing Network Design Spaces - https://arxiv.org/abs/2003.13678
-Number of Activations